-A 2022 MARY HIGGINS CLARK AWARD Nominee
+A 2022 MARY HIGGINS CLARK AWARD Finalist

 Bath, England, 1891.
 Mr. James Harding was a lot of things--businessman, well-to-do, probable scoundrel--but a drinker he most assuredly was not.
 So when Harding is believed to have drunkenly fallen to his death into the icy River Avon, Lord William Wethington is immediately suspicious.
 Finding Lord William's name on a letter in the victim's pocket, the local constabulary summons William to identify the victim.
 Police detectives learn that William had been one of Harding's business clients--and undoubtedly not the only client the dead man had cheated.

 William entreats Lady Amy Lovell, a fellow member of the Mystery Book Club of Bath, to help him deduce what really happened to the late Mr. Harding.
 Lady Amy, a celebrated mystery author herself, once called on William to h

 Practically every one of Harding's many clients had ample reason to want to do him in.
 And there's precious little time to narrow down the list: William and Amy soon become prime suspects themselves when the police discover them ruffling through files in Harding's house.
 Lady Amy will have to be as clever as her characters if she's to save William from the gallows...and herself from Harding's real killer.

 William, Viscount Wethington, stared in horror at the missive in his hand, the blood draining from his head.
 He read it a second and then a third time, but the words never changed.

 After much consideration I have decided to retire from our townhouse in London and take up residence with you in Bath.
 Since the family holding is quite large, there is no reason for me to seek my own dwelling.

 I have many things to do to close up the London townhouse, so it will be a week or two before I arrive.